aurora-opensource/xviz/docs/overview/concepts.md

 A source of XVIZ streams.
 A source can be a pre-generated log loaded from a URL or a file, but it can also be a live data served over e.g. a socket.

 Each source contains one or more streams, as well as a metadata about the streams.

-## Video

-XVIZ can sync with external video sources provided that they have been encoded in a suitable way.

 ## Metadata